-Alaska statutes authorize AIDEA to finance development projects that it intends to own and operate.
-The types of facilities the Authority may own or operate include those for use in manufacturing, natural resource extraction, transportation of products or materials, and infrastructure for tourism destination facilities.
+Alaska statutes authorize AIDEA to finance development projects, regardless of the intent to own and operate them.
+The types of facilities the Authority may finance include those for use in manufacturing, natural resource extraction, transportation of products or materials, and infrastructure for tourism destination facilities.

-Bonds for projects to be owned or operated by AIDEA may be secured by the project, project revenues, specific assets of AIDEA's economic development account, or AIDEA's general assets.
+Bonds for projects may be secured by the project, project revenues, specific assets of AIDEA's economic development account, or AIDEA's general assets.
 They can be general obligations or revenue bonds of the Authority.

 Legislation enacted in 1985 authorized this program and authorized a bond sale of up to \$175.0 million to provide financing for the DeLong Mountain Transportation Project.
 The Project consists of a road and port owned and operated by AIDEA to facilitate the development of the Red Dog and other mines in Northwest Alaska.
-In 1987, \$103.3 million of such bonds were issued, the remaining bonds were redeemed in 1997.
+In 1987, \$103.3 million of such bonds were issued, the remaining amount outstanding was redeemed in 1997.